LiliaFramework/Lilia/documentation/docs/libraries/lia.classes.md

 # Classes Library

-This page details the class system functions.
+This page documents the functions for working with character classes and job management.

 ---

 ## Overview

-The classes library loads Lua definitions that describe player classes.
-Classes act like temporary jobs within a faction.
-The library stores available classes, applies default values, and provides lookup functions by index or text search.

-See [Class Fields](../definitions/class.md) for configurable `CLASS` properties and [Class Hooks](../hooks/class_hooks.md) for customization callbacks.
+The classes library (`lia.class`) provides a comprehensive system for managing character classes, jobs, and roles in the Lilia framework.
+It handles class registration, validation, player assignment, and class-related operations.

 ---